 ADDITIONAL SNOW IDEAS

-For my little family, every project and unit study needs to include some form of edible treats.
+Every project and unit study for my little family needs to include some edible treats.
 Here are a couple of snowy edibles to create!

 REFLECT